jocon15/Git-Python-Interface/README.md

 ## Git Interface for Python
 Welcome to the git repository for the Python-Git Interface.
 The GitInterface class provides an easy-to-use function set for dealing with the Git Bash from Python.

+GitInterface makes tasks that require upload/download with git easy to automate using Python.
+GitInterface provides support for basic git commands with more on the way!

+To use this module, you should have the git bash downloaded and a repository ready to be automated.
+Now you can just import the class and git started.

 ## Contents
 |File            |Description                   |
 |---             |---                           |